-(c) Issuance and Contents. (d) Obtaining a Warrant.
-(1) Warrant Upon Affidavit.
-A warrant other than a warrant upon oral testimony under paragraph (2) of this subdivision (1) Probable Cause.
-After receiving an affidavit or other shall issue only on an affidavit or affidavits sworn to before information, a magistrate judge or a judge of a state the federal magistrate judge or state judge and establishing court of record must issue the warrant if there is grounds for issuing the warrant.
-If the federal magistrate judge probable cause to search for and seize a person or or state judge is satisfied that the grounds for the application property under Rule 41(c). exist or that there is probable cause to believe that they exist, that magistrate judge or state judge shall issue a warrant (2) Requesting a Warrant in the Presence of a Judge. identifying the property or person to be seized and naming or describing the person or place to be searched.
-The finding of Warrant on an Affidavit.
-When a federal law (A) probable cause may be based upon hearsay evidence in whole enforcement officer or an attorney for the or in part.
-Before ruling on a request for a warrant the federal government presents an affidavit in support of a magistrate judge or state judge may require the affiant to warrant, the judge may require the affiant to appear personally and may examine under oath the affiant and appear personally and may examine under oath any witnesses the affiant may produce, provided that such the affiant and any witness the affiant produces. proceeding shall be taken down by a court reporter or recording equipment and made part of the affidavit.
-(B) Warrant on Sworn Testimony.
-The judge may wholly or partially dispense with a written affidavit and base a warrant on sworn testimony if doing so is reasonable under the circumstances.
-Recording Testimony.
-Testimony taken in (C) support of a warrant must be recorded by a court reporter or by a suitable recording device, and the judge must file the transcript or recording with the clerk, along with any affidavit.
+(d) Obtaining a Warrant.

+- (1) Probable Cause.
+After receiving an affidavit or other information, a magistrate judge or a judge of a state court of record must issue the warrant if there is probable cause to search for and seize a person or property under Rule 41(c). - (2) Requesting a Warrant in the Presence of a Judge. - (A) Warrant on an Affidavit.
+When a federal law enforcement officer or an attorney for the government presents an affidavit in support of a warrant, the judge may require the affiant to appear personally and may examine under oath the affiant and any witness the affiant produces. - (B) Warrant on Sworn Testimony.
+The judge may wholly or partially dispense with a written affidavit and base a warrant on sworn testimony if doing so is reasonable under the circumstances. - (C) Recording Testimony.
+Testimony taken in support of a warrant must be recorded by a court reporter or by a suitable recording device, and the judge must file the transcript or recording with the clerk, along with any affidavit.

 The warrant shall be directed to a civil officer of the United States authorized to enforce or assist in enforcing any law thereof or to a person so authorized by the President of the United States.

 It shall command the officer to search, within a specified period of time not to exceed 10 days, the person or place named for the property or person specified.
 The warrant shall be served in the daytime, unless the issuing authority, by appropriate provision in the warrant, and for reasonable cause shown, authorized its execution at times other than daytime.
 It shall designate a federal magistrate judge to whom it shall be returned.